 3 – The Belly of an Architect (1987)

 The Belly of an Architect was written and directed by Peter Greenaway in 1987.
-The movie discuss with events that began with the arrival of an American architect in Italy.
-The American architect Stourley Kracklite will supervise an exhibition in the 18th century French architect Etienne-Louis Boullée in Rome, where he came with his young wife Louisa.
-This movie which is woven with solid symmetrical images, takes the subject from a very unusual object: the belly that is the patient’s belly and the pregnant wife’s.
+The movie discusses events that began with the arrival of an American architect in Italy.
+The American architect Stourley Kracklite will supervise an exhibition in the 18th-century French architect Etienne-Louis Boullée in Rome, where he came with his young wife Louisa.
+This movie which is woven with solid symmetrical images takes the subject from a very unusual object: the belly that is the patient’s belly and the pregnant wife’s.
 In the film, these round forms refer to global structures designed by Boullée, who have failed to realize most of their imaginary projects.

 2 – Inception (2010)